Locations:

 3. Boost hair and skin health

 Vitamins A, C and E are antioxidants that are necessary for healthy hair and skin.
 These vitamins help fight off the damage your skin sustains each day from the environment.
 Applying these vitamins directly to your skin can be beneficial, which is why many skin care products contain them.
-But you also need these nutrients in your diet and mangos just happen to supply them.
+But you also need these nutrients in your diet and mangoes just happen to supply them.

 “We all need vitamins A, C and E to support our skin health, but it’s better to get them from whole foods, not supplements,” states Sedlacek.
 “High intakes of these vitamins from supplements could be harmful and can interact with medications.
 They also take longer to break down in the body and aren’t absorbed as easily in supplement form.
 Eating mango gives you a healthy dose of these nutrients without the risks of supplements.”